Bill Tomlinson is a Professor of Informatics

 In addition, he has authored more than 100 publications

-across a range of journals, conferences, and other venues in computing, the learning sciences, and the law.
+across a range of journals, conferences, and other venues in computing, the learning sciences, sustainability, design, and the law.

 His work has been reviewed by the Wall Street Journal, the Washington Post, the LA Times, Wired.com, Scientific American Frontiers, CNN, and the BBC.